Section 52 Of Companies Act 2013: Shares Issued At Premium

 What is meant by premium?

-What is meant by the issue of shares at a premium?
+What is meant by shares issued at a premium?

 SECTION 52: The Companies Act 2013?